Speakers

 Buying Guide

-Matching In-Ceiling Speakers to Your System Architecture
+Matching In-Ceiling Speakers to Their Channel Role

 Frequently Asked Questions

-What is the difference between the Klipsch CDT-3650-C II and the CDT-5800-C II?
+What is the difference between the Klipsch CDT-3650-C II and the CDT-5650-C II for Atmos height channels?

 Is the Sonos In-Ceiling by Sonance compatible with a standard AV receiver?